 There’s a problem with the above thinking.

 The incompetence of people in project management is never a good reason to alter the known, proven set of practices based on project management principles.

 However better project management methodology poor project managers employ, they produce poor results.

-Principles of project management methodologies are valued only when they’re used by right people to produce right results.
+Principles of project management methodologies are valued only when they’re used by the right people to produce the right results.

-It’s never like those principles have worked for this set of people so it will work for other set of people as well.
+It’s never like those principles have worked for this set of people so it will work for other sets of people as well.

 It is important to know what to change, why to change and when to change.
 It’s more effective when preceded by “whom” to change.